Buddy to boss: A new approach

 The resonant vs. dissonant styles of leadership

-Richard Boytzis, distinguished university professor at Case Western Reserve University, professor of organizational behavior, psychology and cognitive science at the Weatherhead School of Management, has authored over 150 books and published research papers on emotional intelligence, behavior change and leadership.
-In one book, "Primal Leadership," Boytzis noted organizations whose leaders used dissonant styles of management (e.g., authoritarian, command and control, etc.) could only drive short-term results, and that over time, it would burn out the organization’s people and increase turnover, and what is often left in their path is moral deflation and destruction.
+Richard Boyatzis, distinguished university professor at Case Western Reserve University, professor of organizational behavior, psychology and cognitive science at the Weatherhead School of Management, has authored over 150 books and published research papers on emotional intelligence, behavior change and leadership.
+In one book, "Primal Leadership," Boyatzis noted organizations whose leaders used dissonant styles of management (e.g., authoritarian, command and control, etc.) could only drive short-term results, and that over time, it would burn out the organization’s people and increase turnover, and what is often left in their path is moral deflation and destruction.

 On the other hand, resonant leadership styles, such as visionary, coaching, affiliative and democratic styles, provided leaders with more tools in their leadership toolbox.
 These methods can create emotional contagion and resonance with a group, and have a positive lasting effect on organizational culture.